Buehler, Muncy lead Dodgers past Nats 6-0 in NLDS opener

 The Nationals loaded the bases in the fourth on three walks by Buehler.
 He escaped when Asdrúbal Cabrera tapped the ball back to the mound and Buehler flipped to first to end the inning.

+“From that first throw, he was on point,” Roberts said.
+“That’s a really good lineup over there and for him to go six, we needed that.”

-Juan Soto, who had the key hit in the wild-card win over Milwaukee, singled in the second and Trea Turner singled in the ninth off Joe Kelly for the Nationals’ only hits.
+Juan Soto, who had the key hit in the wild-card win over Milwaukee, singled in the second and Trea Turner doubled in the ninth off Joe Kelly for the Nationals’ only hits.

 It was a quiet offensive night for each team’s MVP contender.
 Rendon, who hit .319 in the regular season, went 0 for 2 with two strikeouts and a walk.
 Bellinger, a .305 hitter, struck out twice and walked twice.

-It was the fourth shutout in games between the teams this season, and third by the Dodgers.
+It was the fourth shutout in eight games between the teams this season, third by the Dodgers.

 Los Angeles won its eighth in a row dating to the regular season.
 Washington’s nine-game winning streak, including the wild-card victory, ended.